Discover how to release tax-free money from your home

-Halifax was the victim of regulation years back when they accidentally found themselves in the equity release market.
-They were offering what was then called the Halifax Retirement Homeplan, which was specifically designed for retirees over the age of 65 years of age.
+The Halifax Retirement Homeplan was specifically designed for retirees over the age of 65 years of age.

 The Retirement Home Plan was reclassified as a Lifetime Mortgage as it met the criteria of the (then) regulatory body the Financial Services Authority, now re-branded as the Financial Conduct Authority.

 As MortgageStrategy.co.uk pointed out this is how the FSA classified what a Lifetime Mortgage was…

 “A mortgage aimed at those who have assets but not income – typically older consumers – and is designed to release equity from the home.
 Repayment of the capital, and sometimes the interest, only happens on the sale of the property, usually on the death of the borrower.”